LeanneCreedon/PGACA3LeanneCreedon/README.md

 * Rain animation which is affected by the heaviness of the rain set by the user.

 Incomplete Features:
+* Camera shake frequency increace/decrease with wind strength value and/or Trees & Grass animations adjust with wind strength value.
+* Window lights on house turn off during day. i.e. change to another texture with no emision.
 * Thunder ☁️
 * Lightning 🌩️